Luke-Nicklin/zen-yoga/README.md

 - __The landing page image and content__

   - The landing page includes an image of someone practicing meditation and welcoming content that explains the purpose of ZenYoga.
-There is also a call to action in the form of a 'Contact us' button so the user can get in touch to find out more.
+There is also a call to action in the form of a 'Contact us' button.
+  - This helps the user to quickly understand the purpose of the website and to get in touch to find out more.

 ![Landing Page](media/ZenYoga_landing_page_header.png)

 - __Services Section__

   - The services section provides the user with an overview of the different services that ZenYoga offers.
 Each service card includes an image, a brief description and a 'Learn more' button.
-The user can clearly see that ZenYoga specialises in meditation, yoga and mindfulness.
+  - The helps the user to clearly see the different services ZenYoga offers and gives them a way to find our more about each service.

 ![Services](media/ZenYoga_services_section.png)